Frequently Asked Questions

 Participation and loan of equipment and reagents is free of charge.
 Please note that we do not reimburse travel costs.

-To be eligible to implement the ABE labs, you must: 1) teach middle school, high school, and/or college students in a subject related to the ABE curriculum (e.g., biology, chemistry, etc.); 2) have access to an appropriate facility for implementing the labs with your students (i.e., a lab classroom); 3) be located within driving distance of one of our two distribution centers and be willing to drive to a center to pick-up and drop-off materials.
-Note that we do not have funding to pay teachers to attend our workshops and cannot support teachers' travel expenses.
+To be eligible to implement the ABE labs, you must: 1) teach middle school, high school, and/or college students in a subject related to the ABE curriculum (e.g., biology, chemistry, etc.); 2) have access to an appropriate facility for implementing the labs with your students (i.e., a lab classroom); 3) be located within driving distance of Miramar College and be willing to drive to pick-up and drop-off materials.

 The ABE program normally serves students indirectly through their teachers.
 We do not currently have programs that directly teach the ABE labs to students.
 So the way for a student to do the ABE labs is to have a teacher who participates in our program.
 Feel free to speak to your teacher and encourage them to participate!